Daniel15/deno-astro-template/README.md

   [as described here](https://deno.com/deploy/docs/deployctl).
 - Create a new blank project at [dash.deno.com](https://dash.deno.com/projects) and note the generated project name
-- Build the Astro site locally with `npm run build`
+- Build the Astro site locally with `deno task build`
 - Deploy the newly generated site in the `dist` folder with this command:

 ```